 He made the poles of acacia wood and overlaid them with copper.

+This week’s parsha begins with a dramatic question that, more dramatically still, is never asked out loud: How do you bounce back from catastrophe?
 Last week, we read about the Golden Calf, perhaps the most grievous sin in our nation’s history.
-This week’s parsha begins with a dramatic question that, more dramatically still, is never asked out loud: How do you bounce back from catastrophe?
-How can we rebound from such a collective disaster?
+How do you bounce back from such a collective disaster?

 The parsha’s very first verse gives us a good idea of what’s to come.
 “Moses,” it reads, “called the whole community of the children of Israel to assemble, and he said to them: ‘These are the things that the Lord commanded to make.’”